 Israel's David Grossman wins International Booker Prize

-Israeli author David Grossman has won the Man Booker International Prize for his novel "A Horse Walks Into a Bar."
-Grossman beat out five other finalists, including fellow Israeli author Amos Oz for the counterpart to Britain's prestigious Booker Prize.
+In this Oct.
+10, 2010 file photo, Israeli author and journalist David Grossman reacts after receiving the peace prize of the German booktrade, in Frankfurt, Germany.
+Grossman has won the Man Booker International Prize for his novel "A Horse Walks Into a Bar."

 Comments